parkerbrandt/PDN_Autograder/README.md

 - is_error_within_bound() : to check how correct the problem is by comparing the student's code to the test data code.
 Allows for each problem to have its own individual way of checking how correct a problem needs to be.

-- autograde() : to set up the necessary file paths to each problem's code and test data, set up the commands needed to run the code, and then to send that information to the base autograder
+- autograde() : to set up the necessary file paths to each problem's code and test data, set up the commands needed to run the code, and then to send that information to the base autograder.
+This function will then return the array of grades and times that it receives back from the base autograder

 ## How to Write a Group Autograder